McCowan Road: Route description

 McCowan Road runs from Kingston Road north to Steeles Avenue, where it becomes York Regional Road 67 in York Region.
 It is interrupted by a brief 375-meter gap north of Eglinton Avenue due to Highland Creek, where McCowan Park and John McCrae Public School are located.
 During this break, Danforth Road carries through traffic for approximately 1.75 kilometers.
-Formerly known as 7th Line in Markham, McCowan Road now intersects Highway 401 at the Scarborough Town Centre, built in 1973.
-The Scarborough Rapid Transit Line, opened in 1985, crosses McCowan on an elevated track at this location.
-North of Sheppard Avenue, the road borders the western edge of the Canadian Pacific Railway Toronto marshalling yards, which extend east of Markham Road.
+Formerly known as 7th Line in Markham, McCowan Road interchanges with Highway 401 at the Scarborough Town Centre within the Scarborough City Centre district.
+North of Sheppard Avenue, the road borders the western edge of the Canadian Pacific Railway Toronto marshalling yards, which extends to the east of Markham Road.